Low Lectin Foods List

 Cooking & Certain Methods Of Cooking

 Other less common methods of cooking have also been said to decrease lectin count in foods.
-For example, pressure cooking has been said to dramatically reduce the count, and more information on that is mentioned in the lectins in beans page.
+For example, pressure cooking has been said to dramatically reduce the count, and more information on that is mentioned in the beans page.

 Buying Grass-Fed and Grass-Finished Foods

 Foods that are grass-fed are likely to be lower in lectins and generally speaking better for you.
 Lower quality meats, for example, may be fed low-quality, GMO grains, corns, etc. that are unnatural and less healthy for the animals and may cause the meat to contain lectins.
-Other products like butter can also be grass-fed and that implies the cows are grass-fed.
+Other products like butter or cheese may also be labelled grass-fed which implies that the cows are grass-fed.